darklife/darkriscv/README.md

 The main motivation for the *darkriscv* is create a migration path for some projects around the 680x0/coldfire family.
-Although there are lots of 680x0 cores available, I found no core with a good relationship between performance (more than 50MHz) and logic use (~1000LUTs).
+Although there are lots of 680x0 cores available, I found no core with a good relationship between performance (more than 50MHz) and logic use (around 1000LUTs).

-The best option at this moment, the TG68, requires at least ~2400LUTs (by removing the MUL/DIV instructions, which are not really needed), and works up to 40MHz in a Spartan-6.
+The best option at this moment, the TG68, requires at least 2400LUTs (by removing the MUL/DIV instructions), and works up to 40MHz in a Spartan-6.
 As addition, the TG68 core requires at least 2 clock per instruction, which means a peak performance of 20MIPS.
 As long the 680x0 instruction is too complex, the TG68 result is really very good and it is, at this moment, probably the best option to replace the 68000.

+Anyway, the space and performance are not as good as expected.
+As part of the investigation, I tested other cores and started design a risclized-68000 core, but I found no much ways to reduce the space and increase the performance.

-After lots of tests, I found the *picorv32* core and the all the ecosystem around the RISC-V.  The picorv32 is a very nice project, but the main problem around the *picorv32* is that most instructions requires 3 or 4 clocks per instruction, which resembles the 68020 in some ways, but running at 150MHz.
+After lots of tests with different cores, I found the *picorv32* core and the all the ecosystem around the RISC-V.  The picorv32 is a very nice project, but the main problem around the *picorv32* is that most instructions requires 3 or 4 clocks per instruction, which resembles the 68020 in some ways, but running at 150MHz, which is impressive itself!

 Anyway, with 3 clocks per instruction, the peak performance is around 50MIPS only.
-Although the *picorv32* is a very good option to directly replace the 680x0 family, it is not powerful enough to replace some coldfire processors (more than 75MIPS!).
+Although the *picorv32* is a very good option to directly replace the 680x0 family, it is not powerful enough to replace some coldfire processors (more than 75MIPS).

-As long I had some good experience with experimental 16-bit RISC cores, I started code the *darkriscv* only to check the level of complexity.
-For my surprise, in the first night I mapped almost all instructions of the RV32I specification and the *darkriscv* started to execute the first instructions correctly at 75MHz and with one clock per instruction, which resembles a fast and nice 68040 and can beat some coldfires! wow! :)
+As long I had some good experience with experimental 16-bit RISC cores for DSP-like applications, I started code the *darkriscv* only to check the level of complexity and compare with my risclized-68000.

+For my surprise, in the first night I mapped almost all instructions of the rv32i specification and the *darkriscv* started to execute the first instructions correctly at 75MHz and with one clock per instruction, which resembles a fast and nice 68040 and can beat some coldfires!  wow!  :)

 After the success of the first nigth, I started to work in order to fix small details in the hardware and software implementation.
+As long the GCC is already available, for sure the RISCV shots the path to provide a way to replace some smaller 68000 processors.

+In the last update I included a way to test the firmware in the x86 host, which helps as lot, since is possible interact with the firmware and fix quickly some obvious bugs.

-As main recomendation when working with softcores try never work in the hardware and in the software at the same time!
+Anyway, as main recomendation when working with softcores try never work in the hardware and in the software at the same time!
 Start with the minimum software configuration possible and freeze the software.
 When implementing new software updates, use the minium hardware configuration possible and freeze the hardware.